 - San Francisco Bay Conservation and Development Commission (BCDC)

-The U.S. Environmental Protection Agency (USEPA) will participate on an ad hoc basis.
+The U.S. Environmental Protection Agency (USEPA) provides policy guidance at the management level on the Policy Management Committee (PMC) and participates on an ad hoc basis.

 The key to successful permitting through the BRRIT is engaging in the pre-application process that the BRRIT provides, where applicants can receive early review and project input.
 Eligible projects are expected to engage with the BRRIT early and as often as needed through pre-application meetings.
 The BRRIT representatives work in close coordination to resolve issues identified during the pre-application process prior to the submittal of permit applications.